Thyroid Issues After Childhood Cancer Treatment

 Symptoms of hyperthyroidism are a result of the thyroid making too much of the hormones.
 These include:

-• Feeling anxious or agitated.
+• Feeling anxious or tense.

 • Fast heart rate.